 At Family Promise, we believe that the greatest proof of our success is not in dollars raised or number of families served, but in the lasting impact of our program on the lives of our participants.

-In March 2018, just three months after entering the 90 Day Program, Alex Allens transitioned into the Next Step Affordable Housing Program that provides affordable housing for our qualifying families.
-Alex continues to be actively involved with our family advocate, participates in weekly home visits, and attends the L.I.F.E.
+In June 2018, just three months after entering the 90 Day Program, LaCrecia transitioned into the Next Step Affordable Housing Program that provides affordable housing for our qualifying families.
+LaCrecia continues to be actively involved with our family advocate, participates in weekly home visits, and attends the L.I.F.E.
 Program Classes when her work schedule allows.
-This single mom has one daughter, Erin, who is 19 years old.
-Alex currently works at Dollar General in Gainesville as an Assistant Manager and Erin works part time at Dollar General in Oakwood.
-We interviewed Alex about her time in the program, her ongoing success and her greatest struggles.
+This single mom has one son Levi, who is 4 years old, that lives with her.
+LaCrecia currently works at Honeybaked Ham Company in Gainesville as an Assistant Manager and Levi attends Joyland.
+We interviewed LaCrecia about her time in the program, her ongoing success and her greatest struggles.